Prakhar-Dixit/SnakeGame-Git/README.md

 # SnakeGame-Git
 This game is solely created for learning purpose because as a very begginer in web development I think a snake game would be a great thing to get started with.
-In the whole process of developing this game I'have learned how to use HTML and a basic amount of CSS and JavaScript as well.
+In the whole process of developing this game I have learned how to use HTML and a basic amount of CSS and JavaScript as well.